bodokaiser/hangload.com/about/index.md

 description: What is Hangload?
 check-out-video: Check out the video below to see how easy it is to get going.
 read-faq: More questions?
 Read our FAQ below or <a class="blue" href="/contact">get in touch with us</a>!
+get-in-touch: More questions?
+Feel free to get in touch
 faq-title: Frequently asked questions
+copy1: |
+    Hangload is a bag carrier for bicycles that can carry many different types of bags easily and safely, increasing freedom, flexibility and convenience.
+It is not a container, like a bicycle basket or a bicycle bag, but more like an attachable side-rack.
+Hangload opens up many more possibilities as to the size, type and shape of bags that can be transported by bicycle.

+    A Hangload consists of 2 parts: A **unibody steel frame** with banner, which is attached by elasticated cords to the side of the bike rack to keep your bag at a safe distance from the bike’s chain, spokes, and pedals, and a **strong wooden toggle**, to hang bags of various shapes and sizes.
+copy2: |
+    Our unique **toggle&cord** system is easy to use, has been tested thoroughly with heavy weights and is extremely robust and suitable for its purpose.

+    The Hangload can be fitted onto either or both sides of a bicycle rack.
+It provides a lean and elegant alternative to pannier bike bags or bike baskets.

+    Check out the video to see how easy it is to get going.
+go-to-shop: Proceed to our shop
 faq:
 - id: what-is
   question: What is Hangload?